skijit/notes/sound/musical-acoustics/chapter2.md

     - The ray's length is fixed and the other endpoint is rotating, tracing out a circle
     - the horizontal axis is ```- \cos t ``` and the vertical axis is ```- \sin t ```
     - Analog to a sinusoid:
-        - The amplitude of the sinusoid is given by the length of ray
+        - The peak amplitude of the sinusoid is given by the length of ray
         - The ray rotates around the origin at ```- f ``` rad/sec
         - The instantaneous amplitude of the sinusoid is given by the same function ```- x(t) ```
             - The instantaneous amplitude is a scalar value - not a coordinate, like we see when we graph the signal in a unit circle.